8ave/bender/README.md

 Finally, Neural Bender includes a filter envelope that can be triggered by midi note on/off events.

+# Binaries

+See https://github.com/8ave/bender/releases/ .
+At the moment only win64 build is ready.

 # Building

 To build Neural Bender, you will need a system with compiler/cmake/JUCE dependencies installed.
 If you're not sure how to do this, see the Windows/macOS/Linux sections at https://tobanteaudio.gitbook.io/juce-cookbook/setup.